We are committed to making our online resources as accessible as possible in order to achieve the widest possible audience.

 - some web pages do not work properly in older browsers

 Most of the latest web browsers have options for overriding the text and background colours of web pages.
 This allows you to view content with high-contrast settings.

 If you are using Windows or Apple computers, then your operating system may also include screen reader tools.
 Other screen reader software is available, some of which is free to use.
-More details can be found on the Action for blind people website.
+More details can be found on the RNIB Supporting people with sight loss website.

 You can find more accessibility help and guidance on the BBC Accessibility page